PhyschicWinter9/Fucking-file-hosting/END_TO_END_TESTING_REPORT.md

 ## Conclusion

-The Fast File Hosting application has been successfully built and tested.
+The Fucking File Hosting application has been successfully built and tested.
 All core functionality is implemented according to specifications:

 - ✅ **Build System**: Production-ready assets generated
 - ✅ **Core Features**: Upload, download, chunked uploads, privacy protection